Frequently Asked Questions

 15. How much will mediation cost?Back to top

-The fee for the initial mediation session, which may last up to three hours, is $400.
-This is normally split between the parents, thus $200 for each spouse or separating parent.
-This initial fee also covers the writing time to prepare the Memorandum of Understanding.
-Occasionally more than one session is needed.
+The fee for the first three hours of mediation time plus my writing time is $500.
+This is normally split equally between the parents, thus $250 for each spouse or separating parent.
+Occasionally more than three hours is needed.
 This might be the case if the mediator interviews the children.
-After the first session, the fees are $125/hour for the actual time involved, thus $62.50/hour for each spouse or separating parent.
+After three hours, the fees are $125/hour for the actual time involved, the meeting time plus the writing time.
+Thus, $62.50/hour for each spouse or separating parent.
 Costs for mediation are significantly less than when each party hires an attorney to represent them in a divorce without using mediation.